 Graduate Studies in Chemistry

 All students can take advantage of the unique facilities at McMaster, including the Brockhouse Institute for Materials Research (BIMR), the McMaster Nuclear Reactor, and the Biointerfaces Institute (BI).
-Students will also soon experience the Department's completely renovated research wing.
 Our state-of-the-art laboratory space was renovated in 2018.

 Our intensive Chemistry program focuses on making world-class research advances and training top-calibre researchers.
 We provide: